sbuss/buss2020/running/filing.md

 # Step 1 - Pick a committee name

 It can be anything that adequately describes what your committee is for.
-I picked "Steven Buss for Democratic County Central Committee 2020"
+I picked "Steven Buss for Democratic County Central Committee 2020".
+I believe it must contain the year of your election.

 # Step 2 - Declaration of Intent